Alexis-wanja/Portfolio/README.md

 *
 *
 ## Technologies Used
-Languages used include CSS and HTML.
-Bootstrap was also used.
+Languages used include CSS, HTML and the framework used is Bootstrap.